You are a guest at Australia's premier community destination

 • Think inside the square.
 Your company's contribution will have more meaning and will be easier to sustain if staff become involved in causes that matter most to them.
 Ask staff to think about the community groups they or their family or friends are already in contact with.
 These could be the local tree planting group, their child's kindergarten , their sister's drama group, etc. Ask staff to ask themselves, "If I could change three things about my community, what would they be?"
 Look for groups working to bring about the changes.

 • Use the Board Matching Service.
-This free online service allows community groups to list Board vacancies.
-You can search by interest area or postcode to find a Board that wants what you have.
-The Matching Service is posted online at www.ourcommunity.com.au/board-match.
+This free online service allows community groups to list board vacancies.
+You can search by community segment, state and territory and local government area to find a board that wants what you have.
+The Board Matching Service is available online here.

 It is also vitally important that your staff members do not see your "Business on Board" project as an opportunity for you to gain community kudos by adding to their workload.